About King Mojo Records

 legendary Southern Rock band Grinderswitch, young Bluesman John Hammond, Jr. and rising Country Music Star Hank Williams, Jr.

-Editor's Note: After Dick left Capricorn, the company was never able to launch
+Editor's Note: (a) After Dick left Capricorn, the company was

-another major artist and began it's decline into bankruptcy.
-Shortly after Capricorn's
+never able to launch another major artist and began it's decline into bankruptcy.
+Shortly

 Back